k-barton/komodor/doc/koDebug.md

 Alternatively, delete the respective
 <img src="chrome://komodor/skin/images/environment.svg" class="inline" /> item
-in the R Object Browser (Shift+Delete) or in the "R Search path" panel (Delete).
+in the R Object Browser or in the "R Search path" panel (press Delete).

 The function `koDebug` allows debugging a function when it produces an error.
 This is not equivalent to `debug`, but rather more similar to `recover`.
-Browsing mode using `koDebug` differs from `recover` in that it does not allow to resume the execution of the code, and the recovered frame is the one of the debugged function, not the one where the error occurred (see second example below).
+Browsing mode using `koDebug` differs from `recover` in that it does not allow to resume the execution of the code, and the recovered frame is the one of the debugged function, not the one where the error occurred (see the second example below).

 Example: